MinaProtocol/mina/docs/blockchain-size-explanation.md

 ```

 A node also requires a key to verify blockchain SNARKS and its size on disk is 2039 bytes

-The result is approximately 11kB!
-Mina's cryptography has evolved, and the protocol has gotten a bit more efficient so we're actually significantly below 22kB now.
+The result is approximately 11kB.
+Mina's cryptography has evolved since we initially crunched the numbers on the 22kB -- the protocol has gotten a bit more efficient.

 #### Snarked-ledger

 Note that the ledger proven by the blockchain snark is a few blocks behind the latest ledger because of the way transaction SNARKS are processed (explained in detail [here](https://minaprotocol.com/blog/scanning-for-scans)).
 We call this the snarked ledger and is proven by transaction SNARKS produced by snark worker nodes.
 The latest ledger corresponding to a block (staged-ledger) is verified explicitly by block producerss by applying the transactions to the ledger and are not guranteed by the blockchain proof.

+## Conclusion

+Our aim was to show that an entire blockchain can be represented and verified using data that is just 11kB.
+We claim `The entire Mina blockchain is and will always be about 22kb` -- in reality, it is even smaller.

-## Block-producing nodes
+## Appendix: Block-producing nodes

 Block-producing nodes perform more tasks than just verifying the state.
-In addition to producing blocks and generating blockchain SNARKs, block producers maintain a chain of last `k` blocks (where `k` is a constant from our consensus algorithm - ouroboros samasika, and currently is set to 290). `k` signifies the finality aspect of a block; a block that has `k` blocks on top of it has a negligible probability to be reversed and therefore all the transactions in it can be confirmed.
+In order to effectively produce blocks, block producers maintain a chain of last `k` blocks (where `k` is a constant from our consensus algorithm - ouroboros samasika, and currently is set to 290). `k` signifies the finality aspect of a block; a block that has `k` blocks on top of it has a negligible probability to be reversed and therefore all the transactions in it will always be confirmed for all eternity (TODO: Vanishree to clarify).
 A block producer maintains any forks that occur within the last `k` blocks so as to determine the best chain and produce blocks off of it.
 A block producer also maintains all the data structures including the full ledger to be able to generate the protocol state that other nodes can then verify.
-Albiet needing a bigger state, for a new block-producing node, syncing to the latest state amounts to verifying `k` blockchain SNARKs and applying the transactions in those `k` blocks.
-The batch-verification functionality has made this process much faster!
+Albeit needing a bigger state, for a new block-producing node, syncing to the latest state amounts to verifying `k` blockchain SNARKs and applying the transactions in those `k` blocks.

-Mina light clients or what we like to call non-consensus nodes, are not implemented currently.
-Our aim was to show, regardless of the type of the node, an entire blockchain can be represented and verified using data that is just 11kB.
-The transaction history can be stored separately using archive nodes for other uses but they are not required for validating the blockchain.
-This is precisely why we claim `The entire Mina blockchain is and will always be about 22kb`... oops `11kB`.